LMS-Community/slimserver/HTML/README.txt

 Default:
 	Owner: SlimDevices
-	Description: This is the Official skin for SlimServer
+	Description: This is the Official skin for SqueezeCenter

 EN:
 	Owner: SlimDevices